IepIweidieng/TJAPlayer3/tja.md

 * No ordinary notechart sections should be placed after [the `#BRANCHSTART` command](#branchstart--branchend) and before any of the `#N` / `#E` / `#M` commands.
   * In TaikoJiro, commands and [notechart symbols](#notechart-symbols) placed there cause an implicit first-occuring `#N` section to be defined to contain them.
 * All note symbols within an explicit or implicit `#N` / `#E` / `#M` sections should be ended with `,`.
 However, commands are allowed there and apply to next measure.
-  * In TaikoJiro 1, notes symbols placed there but not ended with `,` cause unintended time and beat position of non-before notes in the current branch and unintendedly counted for determining the per&ndash;note-symbol beat duration weight of the next completed measure (probably across multiple definition sections) in the notechart definition. \
+  * In TaikoJiro 1, notes symbols placed there but not ended with `,` cause unintended time and beat position of the at-or-after notes in the current branch and unintendedly counted for determining the per&ndash;note-symbol beat duration weight of the next completed measure (probably across multiple definition sections) in the notechart definition. \
   If a command are placed after any of such note symbols, it might applies at the wrong time and beat position, but it consistently overrides commands before it and its effects are limited to the current branch.
 * All `#N` / `#E` / `#M` commands should be placed within the region enclosed by the `#BRANCHSTART` & (possibly implicit) `#BRANCHEND` commands.
   * In TaikoJiro 1: An `#N` / `#E` / `#M` command always begins a notechart definition section for the last `#BRANCHSTART` command even if the definition section has been ended by a `#BRANCHEND`.
 If there are no preceeding `#BRANCHSTART` commands, the game crashes.